Arthemyst/Football_analysis/README.md

 Program will be used to vizualization data about football players.
 Data of players are uploaded from FIFA databases prepared by member of kaggle.com community: https://www.kaggle.com/stefanoleone992/fifa-20-complete-player-dataset
 Databases are separated by years, from 2016 to 2020.
-In program we can look parameters for each player.
-We can compare players parameters, make visualisation of clubs.
+In program we can look how parameters are related to player overall rate and player value.
+We can compare players parameters, make visualisation of clubs, positions, nationality rankings etc.
+Data vizualization is based on python libraries like pandas, plotly, nupmy.
-Vizualization works with website with usage of Django framework and is connected to docker.
+Vizualization works with website with usage of Django framework.

 ## Setup